-1.12 You will pay NAB's standard account service fees, the nature and amount of which are detailed in NAB's brochure 'International Trade Services - a guide to Fees and Charges' available from NAB at any time, and NAB may debit the account with those fees unless otherwise agreed.
+1.11 You will pay NAB’s standard account fees, the nature and amount of which are detailed in NAB’s brochures ‘Personal Banking Fees and Charges Guide’, or ‘Business Banking Fees – A guide to fees and charges’, available from NAB at any time, and NAB may debit the account with those fees unless otherwise agreed.

 (a) vary the amount, frequency or time for payment of any fees or charges relating to the account; and

 (b) vary these terms and conditions by introducing a new fee or charge relating to the account.

 NAB will give you notice of any change in accordance with clause 2.3.
 If any variation made has an adverse impact on you, you may close the account.
 You must pay any outstanding fees and charges on the account.

 1.14 A fee may be charged on large balances in currencies where market conditions and interest rates are such that it costs us to hold the currency.
 The relevant fee and threshold amounts over which the fee is charged can be found at NAB Foreign Currency Account.
 The threshold amounts and currencies may change as market conditions change.